hadley/adv-r/Rcpp.md

 The aim of this chapter is to give you the absolute necessities of C++ and Rcpp.
 You'll learn:

 * How to write C++ code by seeing R functions and their C++ equivalents.
-* The Rcpp class hierarchy
+* Important Rcpp classes and methods
 * How to use Rcpp "sugar" to avoid C++ loops and convert directly from vectorised R code
 * How to work with missing values
 * Some of the most important techniques, data structures and algorithms from standard template library (STL)

 The chapter concludes with a selection of real case studies showing how others have used C++ and Rcpp to speed up their slow R code.

+(Link to Dirk's book "Seamless R and C++ integration with Rcpp" when available)

 ## Getting started